2i2c-org/docs/admin/howto/replicate.md

 ## Understand the basic infrastructure

-2i2c Hubs use the official [JupyterHub Helm Chart](https://github.com/jupyterhub/helm-chart) for their configuration and deployment.
+2i2c JupyterHubs use the official [JupyterHub Helm Chart](https://github.com/jupyterhub/helm-chart) for their configuration and deployment.
 They run on an open-source platform called [Kubernetes](https://kubernetes.io/), which allows you to deploy infrastructure on a variety of cloud providers.
-We use a tool called [Helm](https://helm.sh/) to manage your Kubernetes cluster in order to provide the JupyterHub service that makes up a 2i2c Hub.
+We use a tool called [Helm](https://helm.sh/) to manage your Kubernetes cluster in order to provide the JupyterHub service that makes up a 2i2c JupyterHub.

-All of these tools are covered in the excellent [Zero to JupyterHub for Kubernetes guide](https://z2jh.jupyter.org), which 2i2c Hubs follow quite closely.
+All of these tools are covered in the excellent [Zero to JupyterHub for Kubernetes guide](https://z2jh.jupyter.org), which 2i2c JupyterHubs follow quite closely.

 ## Skills that you'll need to accomplish this